unm-digital-futures/digital-history-review/docs/essays/sunshine-building.md

   caption="Sunshine Theater currently the main attraction of the building" src="images/Sunshine4.jpg" %}

 However, the building facade is a depiction of the decades that the building has seen through the aging yellow bricks that cover majority of the building.
+The window ornamets that were added to the faced of the buikding cover up window trimmings that .
+There is not many remnents of the old movie theatre that existed in the current music venue.

 {% include figure.html
 class="img-left"